Paying Special Assessments for Fines or Services

 Do I need to pay off special assessments before selling my house?

 A person selling a property may prepay outstanding special assessments.
-This is usually negotiated between the buyer and seller, or often required by the buyer’s loan agreement.
+This is usually negotiated between the buyer and seller, and often required by the buyer’s loan agreement.
 However, payment is not required at the time of sale.
 Special assessments left unpaid will continue to be carried on the property taxes of the new owner for the remaining term of the assessment.

 Can I get a deferment if I’m unable to pay a special assessment?